Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

 ## Using aka.config

-There are several ways to use aka.config.
+aka.config is an Aegisub module to handle config.

 ### The basic of basic

 The basic of aka.config involves two simple functions, `read_config` and `write_config`.
 ```lua
 config = require("aka.config")
 is_success, config_data = config.read_config("aka.MyMacro") -- This will read the config from aka.MyMacro.json in the config directory
 ```
-If everything works out to be fine, this will return `true` as well as the config data as Lua table.
+If everything works out, this will return `true` as well as the config data as Lua table.
 In case the config file doesn't exist (for example if the user install the script for the first time), or the config file is not valid JSON and can not be parsed, this will return `false` and `nil`.

 When you want to save a config, you can do:
 ```lua